Getting Familiar With Teen Depression: Causes, Symptoms, And Treatment

-- Personal history of another medical condition
+Personal history of another medical condition

-- Exposure to trauma
+Exposure to trauma

-- Grief or bereavement
+Grief or bereavement

 Depression is treatable, and symptoms of depressive disorders can improve.
-Early detection can help teens get help sooner rather than later, which is one of the many reasons as to why it is so vital to talk about teenage mental health and the factors that can impact it.
+Early detection can help teens get help sooner rather than later, which is why it is vital to talk about teenage mental health and the factors that can impact it.

 Is Depression A Part Of Puberty?

-Depression is a mental health condition, and while it can occur in people of all ages - including those going through puberty - it is not a part of puberty.
-According to 2020 statistics published on the national institute of mental health website, 17% of adolescents experienced a major depressive episode in 2020.
+Depression is a mental health condition, and while it can occur in people of all ages - including those going through puberty, it is not a part of puberty.
+According to 2020 statistics published on the National Institute Of Mental Health website, 17% of adolescents experienced a major depressive episode in 2020.
 The national institute of mental health website also states that the same was true for 8.4% of adults.

-If you feel sad, hopeless, or experience other symptoms of depression on a persistent basis, it’s important to reach out to a trusted adult who can help.
-Examples of a trusted adult to talk with might include your school counselor, family or your primary care doctor at your next physical exam.
-Anyone can benefit from working with a professional who provides talk therapy, whether they do or do not meet the criteria for a mental health condition or mental illness.
-After all, talk therapy can help a person not just with depression and other mental health disorders, but also coping with another health problem (such as a chronic physical illness - e.g., IBD or diabetes), stress, relationships, grief, and more.
+If you feel sad and hopeless or experience other symptoms of depression on an ongoing basis, reach out to a trusted adult.
+Examples of a trusted adult to talk with might include your school counselor, family, or primary care doctor at your next physical exam.
+Anyone may benefit from working with a professional who provides talk therapy, whether they meet the criteria for a mental health condition or not.
+Talk therapy can help a person manage other mental health disorders and potentially cope with another health problem, such as a chronic physical illness, stress, grief, or another concern.

 What Is The Most Effective Way To Treat Adolescent Depression?

-A mental health professional who offers therapy or counseling, such as a social worker, counselor, or therapist can help an adolescent find coping skills, improve self-esteem, and meet other goals.
+A mental health professional who offers therapy or counseling, such as a social worker, counselor, or therapist, can help an adolescent learn coping skills, improve self-esteem, and meet other goals.
 Therapy for depression can be conducted online or in person.
 Group and individual therapy can both support those who live with depression.